-Write Suspend allows the interruption of Sector Erase, Block Erase or Page Program operations in order to erase, program, or read data in another portion of memory.
+Write Suspend allows the interruption of Sector Erase, Block Erase or Page Program operations in order to read data in another portion of memory.
 The original operation can be continued with Write Resume command.
-The instruction sequence is shown in Write Suspend Instruction Sequence Diagram figure.
+The instruction sequence is shown in Figure 32.